Find the financial support that you need! View Funding Resources!

 When most people think of spasticity, they imagine simple muscle spasms, where a muscle twitches involuntarily.
 However, spasticity, also known as spastic hypertonia, can be more accurately defined as “disordered sensorimotor control, resulting from an upper motor neuron lesion, presenting as intermittent or sustained involuntary activation of muscles’’ [1], and the effects of spasticity can range from slight muscle stiffness to intense, uncontrollable muscle spasms that can literally launch someone out of their chair.

-What Causes Spasticity?
+What Causes Muscle Spasticity?

 Upper motor neuron lesions cause spasticity in much the same way that they cause paralysis and loss of feeling – by disrupting communication between the brain, the spinal cord, muscles, and the sensory system (sensory organs in the skin, muscles, tendons, etc.).